Form 720 filing California

 IRS Form 720 is basically the form you use to report and pay certain federal excise taxes.
 It covers a pretty wide mix of things fuel, air travel, phone services, indoor tanning, firearms and ammo, some environmental fees, and a handful of other specific activities.
 Not every business deals with these, but if you do, this is the form the IRS expects.

 Even though you're operating in California, Form 720 is still a federal return.
 It goes straight to the IRS and has nothing to do with California's own excise taxes handled by the CDTFA.
-So if your business sells or uses anything that falls under federal excise tax rules, you're required to file Form 720 in California, even if you're already filing separate state returns.
-In other words, one doesn't replace the other.
+In other words, if your company is dealing with any items that are subject to federal excise tax regulations, you must also submit Form 720 in California Online regardless of whether you are filing your state taxes independently or not.

 Who must file Form 720 in California